PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

 :math:`A`.
 This is a trick named **generalized advantage estimator** (:math:`\text{GAE}`).
-Almost all advanced reinforcement learning algorithms use :math:`\text{GAE}` technique to estimate more efficiently :math:`A`.
+Almost all advanced reinforcement learning algorithms use :math:`\text{GAE}` technique to estimate more efficient advantage :math:`A`.
 :math:`\hat{A}` is the :math:`\text{GAE}` version of :math:`A`.

 ------